slepc/slepc/doc/source/documentation/manual/pep.md

 For polynomial eigenproblems with degree $d>2$ the linearization is the one described in section [](#sec:pep1).

 Another option of the `PEPLINEAR` solver is whether the matrices of the linearized problem are created explicitly or not.
-This is set with the function `PEPLinearSetExplicitMatrix`
+This is set with:

 ```{code} c
 PEPLinearSetExplicitMatrix(PEP pep,PetscBool exp);